 Getting started: Is telebehavioral health right for your practice?

-Telebehavioral health can break down barriers and offer more privacy than face-to-face mental health care.
+Telebehavioral health can break down barriers and offers more privacy protections than face-to-face mental health care.
 Other benefits include:

-- Connecting patients and providers to a wider network regardless of location
+- Connecting patients and providers to a broader network regardless of location.

 Providing behavioral health care via telehealth takes planning.
-It requires new ways of delivering care, different workflow and procedures, as well as a new business model.
+It requires new ways of delivering care.
 Understanding the pros and cons for you and your patients will help you decide if providing telebehavioral or telemental health services is right for your practice.

-Decide which telebehavioral services you will provide.
-Identify any gaps in your services as well as the problems you want to solve.
-Keep in mind that certain behavioral health approaches may not be ideal for telehealth, such as exposure therapy or intensive treatment requiring inpatient monitoring.
+Decide which telebehavioral and/or telemental services you will provide.
+Identify any gaps in your services and the problems you want to solve.
+Remember that certain behavioral or mental health approaches may not be ideal for telehealth, such as exposure therapy or intensive treatment that requires inpatient monitoring.

 - Psychiatric assessments